When to Apply Fungicide on LawnsJanuary 16, 2021

 - Prevention: Scarify and aerate your lawn regularly.

 The disease is promoted by humidity, low mowing and too much nitrogen.
 Instead, water in the early morning so that the grass has time to dry before nightfall.
 Adjust the cutting height of your mower and regularly apply a fertilizer that’s not too nitrogenous.
+Choose a homemade lawn fungicide or natural one from SNS to ensure safety.

 The disease appears in summer.
 Orange or black pustules stain the leaves, which eventually dry out.

-- Treatments: Treated with a fungicide.
+- Treatments: Treated with a plant fungicide.

 - Prevention: Scarify and aerate your lawn regularly.